andishe-wpd/NodeJS/6-WorkingwithDynamicContent-AddingTemplating/BackendDataManagement/readme.md

 - set default views rout and folder name                            done
 - turn html to pug file                                             done
 - render pug file instead of html files                             done
-- outputing the dynamic content
+- pass the dynamic content to pug file
+- use dynamic content in pug file
+- render list base on an array data in a pug file
+- conditions in pug file